X

 Summary

-There are several state and federal laws requiring Medica to protect its members' personal health information.
-The most comprehensive regulations were issued under the Health Insurance Portability and Accountability Act of 1996 ("HIPAA").
-These regulations have been updated from time to time.
-Essentially, HIPAA regulations require entities like Medica to provide you with information about how your protected health information may be used and disclosed, and to whom.
-This notice explains what your protected health information is.
-Regulations also describe how Medica must protect this information and how you can access your protected health information.
-Medica must follow the terms of its privacy notice.
-Medica may also change or amend its privacy notice as the laws and regulations change.
-However, if the notice is materially changed, Medica will make the revised privacy notice available to you.
+We are required to protect members’ personal health information by several state and federal laws.
+The most comprehensive regulations were issued under the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”).
+HIPAA regulations require entities like us to provide you with information about how your protected health information may be used and disclosed, and to whom.
+This notice explains what your protected health information is, how we must protect this information, and how you can access your protected health information.
+We must follow the terms of its privacy notice.
+We may also change or amend its privacy notice as the laws and regulations change.
+However, if the notice is materially changed, we will make the revised privacy notice available to you.

-There are also state and federal laws requiring Medica to protect your non-public personal financial information.
-The most comprehensive regulations were issued under the Gramm-Leach-Bliley Act ("GLBA").
-The GLBA requires Medica to provide you with a notice about how your non-public personal financial information may be used and disclosed, and to whom.
+There are also state and federal laws requiring us to protect your non-public personal financial information.2 The most comprehensive regulations were issued under the Gramm-Leach-Bliley Act (“GLBA”).
+The GLBA requires us to provide you with a notice about how your non-public personal financial information may be used and disclosed, and to whom.

-These duties, responsibilities and rights are described in more detail inside.
+These duties, responsibilities and rights are described in more detail in the following Privacy Notice.

 Medica's Privacy Notice